 Holidays are celebrations, and part of the fun of celebrating is doing something you don't normally do.
 From the host and homeowner point of view, the holidays are a perfect excuse to go above and beyond the call of duty.
 Beyond the candles, lights, and (often overly) filling food that most people associate with celebrations, something beautiful is waiting to be utilized: the flower.

-Here are eight holiday flowers to brighten your home with; we know you won’t regret incorporating them into your celebratory setup.
+Here are six holiday flowers to brighten your home with; we know you won't regret incorporating them into your celebratory setup.

 The poinsettia is the quintessential Christmas flower.
 They come in a variety of reds, whites, and in-betweens, and you'll instantly make your home feel more festive by placing a few of them around.